For No Reason at All in C

 "For No Reason at All in C" is a 1927 jazz instrumental by Bix Beiderbecke, Frankie Trumbauer, and Eddie Lang.
-The song was released as a 78 single in 1927 on Okeh Records as by "Tram, Bix and Eddie (In Their Three Piece Band)".
+It was released as a 78 rpm single in 1927 on OKeh Records as by "Tram, Bix and Eddie (In Their Three Piece Band)".

 Background

 Bix Beiderbecke plays piano and cornet, Frankie Trumbauer plays a C melody saxophone, and Eddie Lang is on acoustic guitar.
-The song was composed by Beiderbecke and Trumbauer.
-The instrumental was recorded in New York on May 13, 1927.
+The piece was composed by Beiderbecke and Trumbauer and recorded in New York on May 13, 1927.
 Bix Beiderbecke and Frankie Trumbauer had earlier worked together as members of the Jean Goldkette Orchestra.
-The song was released as a 78 single on Okeh as 40871, Matrix #81085, on Columbia as 35667, and in the UK on Parlophone as R3419.
-The flip side of the Okeh single was "Trumbology".
+The recording was originally released as a 78 rpm single on OKeh 40871 (matrix 81085), and subsequently on Columbia 35667, and in the UK on Parlophone R3419.
+The flip side of the OKeh single was "Trumbology".

-The recording was reissued in the 1940s on Columbia Records as a red label 78, 35667, as part of the "A Hot Jazz Classic" series, Matrix #81085.

-The instrumental appears on the album Bix Beiderbecke, Volume I: Singin' The Blues on the Columbia Jazz Masterpieces series, Bix Beiderbecke: Riverboat Shuffle (1924-1929) on Naxos, and the 2011 album The Best of Bix Beiderbecke on the Gralin Music label.

-The song is erroneously credited to George W. Meyer, Sam M. Lewis, and Joe Young on several re-issues.
+The work is sometimes erroneously credited to George W. Meyer, Sam M. Lewis, and Joe Young.
 They composed a song entitled "For No Reason At All" in 1921.
-The Bix Beiderbecke/Frankie Trumbauer song is different from that song.
+The Bix Beiderbecke/Frankie Trumbauer piece is a different work.